Florida–Tennessee football rivalry: 2001: Season finale

 As usual, the Gators and Vols were slated to meet on the 3rd Saturday of September during the 2001 season.
 However, the SEC canceled all games on the weekend following the September 11 attacks, and they were rescheduled for December 1, 2001, requiring the 2001 SEC Championship Game to be pushed back a week as well to December 8.

 As the season progressed, the postponed game took on greater and greater importance.
 Each squad suffered only one close loss (#6 Tennessee lost to Georgia 26–24, #1 Florida lost to Auburn 23–20) and entered the contest with Tennessee ranked #5 and Florida ranked #2.
 The winner would represent the SEC East and face LSU in the SEC Championship.
-With a win in that game, the Gators or Vols were likely to receive an invitation to the Rose Bowl to face the undefeated Miami Hurricanes with a national title on the line.
+With a win in that game, the Gators or Vols were likely to receive an invitation to the Rose Bowl to face the undefeated Big East champion,Miami Hurricanes with a national title on the line.

 But in 2001, despite the teams' identical records and much to the chagrin of the Vols, the Gators were 17-and-a-half point favorites at kickoff.

 Gators starting running back Earnest Graham had been controversially injured in UF's win over rival Florida State the previous week and was unable to play.
 The star of the game would turn out to be the running back for the other squad, as UT's Travis Stephens rushed 19 times for 226 yards (the second highest total ever given up by a Florida defense) and two touchdowns to lead the Vols' attack.
 Without Graham, Florida managed only 36 total yards on the ground.
 Gator quarterback Rex Grossman threw 51 times for 362 yards and two touchdowns, but his pass on a potentially game-tying two-point conversion attempt with 1:10 left in the 4th quarter fell incomplete.
 The Vols held on for a 34–32 upset victory, ending a 30-year winless drought against Florida in Gainesville.

 Ultimately, neither team would win any championships that season.
 UT was upset by LSU in the SEC Championship Game the following Saturday and missed their opportunity to play for a second national title in four years.
 The Vols ended up beating Michigan 45–17 in the Citrus Bowl.
 Florida was invited to the Orange Bowl, where they beat Maryland 56–23.

 The teams' December meeting would become even more historical in early January, when Steve Spurrier announced that he was resigning as Florida's head coach after 12 seasons.
 The 2001 game was thus the last matchup in the Spurrier-Fulmer chapter of the rivalry (they would meet several additional occasions after Spurrier became South Carolina's head coach in 2005) and Spurrier's last home game at Florida Field.